g-e-g-e-r-s-o-n/Todo-App/README.md

 </div>

 # 📖 About project :
-This is doto app - simple online task management application.
+This is Todo app - simple online task management application.

 # :hammer_and_wrench: Languages and Tools :
 <div>